The fixation line in the ${\Lambda}$-coalescent: Applications

-and the Beta($2-\alpha,\alpha$)-coalescent with $\alpha \in (0,1]$ therefore stays infinite.
-In this case, the suitably rescaled random variables $\tau_1^n$, as $n \to \infty$, have been proved to converge in law.
-We refer to \cite{GN14} and the references therein for the last improvements.
+and the $\Beta(2-\alpha,\alpha)$-coalescent with $\alpha\in(0,1]$ therefore stays infinite.
+In this case, the suitably rescaled random variables $\tau_1^n$, as $n \rightarrow\infty$, have been proved to converge in law.
+We refer to \cite{GN14} and the references therein for a refined study of these random variables.

-\subsection{The fixation line and the last coalescence.}
+\subsection{The fixation line and the last coalescence}

-We consider the block counting process $(X^n(t), t \geq 0)$ of the $n$-coalescent.
+We consider the block counting process $(X^n(t), t \geq0)$ of the $n$-coalescent.
 Its embedded Markov chain starts at $n$, and has transitions probabilities:

-with $\Lambda_{j,i}$ the transition rate from $j$ to $i$ blocks defined in \reff{def:lambdaij} and $\Lambda_j= \sum_{i<j} \Lambda_{ji}$.
+with $\Lambda_{j,i}$ the transition rate from $j$ to $i$ blocks defined in (\ref{deflambdaij}) and $\Lambda_j= \sum_{i<j} \Lambda_{ji}$.
 In this subsection, we consider the problem of the convergence of the time-reversal of this Markov chain as the initial number of blocks $n$ goes to $\infty$.
 Unlike the transition probabilities of the original chain, the transition probabilities of the chain reversed in time depend on the starting point $n$, and we shall use $\tilde{P}_{ij}^n$ to denote the transition probability of the reversed chain from $i$ to $j$, $1 \leq i < j$, when the original chain is starting at $n$.
-This amounts to study the weak convergence of
+For each integer $i$, we have a collection, indexed by the integer $n$, of probability measures

-viewed as a family, indexed by the integers $n$, of probability measures on $\N$, for each $i \geq 1$.
-The question for an arbitrary $i\geq 1$ may be reduced to the case $i=1$: If $\R^n= \{X^n(t), t \geq 0 \}$ stands for the range of the block counting process of the $n$-coalescent in fact, we have the key equality:
+and we propose to study the weak convergence of this family of probability measures as $n \rightarrow\infty$.
+We first observe that the question for an arbitrary $i\geq1$ may be reduced to the case $i=1$: if $\mathcal{R}^n= \{X^n(t), t \geq0 \}$ stands for the range of the block counting process of the $n$-coalescent, we have the equality